-As donors and governments seek to address HRH gaps and transition responsibility for HRH investments to in-country partners, it is important to consider a total market approach which incorporates commercial private sector providers alongside the public sector and non-profit providers.
-The commercial private sector should be considered as an employer of HRH and opportunities to better leverage and expand the private sector health workforce for HIV/AIDS care identified.
+As donors and governments seek to address HRH gaps and transition responsibility for HRH investments to in-country partners, it is important to consider a total market approach which incorporates commercial private sector providers alongside the public sector and non-profit providers (Figure 2).
+There are opportunities to leverage both types of private providers to recruit health care workers and maintain their employment outside of donor funding.